-Extra touches can help distinguish your site from others; consider offering a gift (or an additional discount on future return purchases) with each sale, expedited or free shipping, special packaging, or customized thanks-for-shopping messages from your business.
+Extra touches can help distinguish your site from a rival online retailer; consider offering a gift (or an additional discount on future return purchases) with each sale, expedited or free shipping, special packaging, or customized thanks-for-shopping messages from your business.
 Watch your industry competitors and work to have the leg up.

-And even if manpower or budget limitations restrict you from including additional incentives, always provide hassle-free returns and friendly (and prompt) customer service.
+And even if manpower or budget limitations restrict you from including additional incentives, always provide hassle-free returns and friendly, prompt customer service.
 Emphasize the personality and care offered by your small business versus big-box retailers.
 Customers like to support small businesses and, in most cases, will appreciate, remember, and reward a more intimate online shopping experience.